 I love working out, but I don't how many workouts I would actually describe as "fun."
 This one really is.
 I think it mostly has to do with the nostalgia factor.
 Every time I pick up the hoop, I think back to the hours I would spend as a kid hula hooping in my backyard, trying out tricks and competing with my sister to see who could last the longest (she always won).

 It's not going to be the only workout I ever do.
 It requires a good amount of space and if I weren't in the process of moving with most of my stuff packed up, I probably would have had to move some furniture around every time I wanted to use the hoop.
 But it's a good way to get some variety in your routine, and knowing that I'll actually have fun makes it an appealing option on days when I'm feeling unmotivated to work out.
-Plus, I'm really looking forward to late spring and summer when I can take it outside on sunny days with friends.
+Plus, it's a fun outdoor activity both solo and for group gatherings.

 For more stories like this, check out: